 Avoid annoying clumps in your salt shaker by adding a few grains of rice to it.

-Add some rice to a zip to lock bag and use it to weight down the corners of your table cloth so it doesn't blow away in the breeze.
+Add some rice to a zip-to-lock bag and use it to weigh down the corners of your tablecloth so it doesn't blow away in the breeze.

 Place rice inside a closed container like a plastic egg or two paper plates that are glued together.
 Let your kid go crazy with their new maraca!

 Help fruit ripen faster:

 Place your unripe fruit in a paper bag with a handful of dry rice.
 The rice will help absorb moisture and your fruit will ripen faster than just sitting in the fruit bowl!